Surya-ram/EX_5_CONTENT-PROVIDER/README.md

     </application>

 </manifest>

 OUTPUT
-MAD Exp_5(1_

-MAD Exp_5(2)
+image

 RESULT
-Thus a Simple Android Application create your own content providers to get contacts details using Android Studio is developed and executed successfully.
+Thus a Simple Android Application create your own content providers to get contacts details using Android Studio is developed and executed successfully